biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 #### Getting set up

-*If you plan to just listen during the first part,* *you can wait until the Breakout Rooms to do the following.* *Also, instead of copying-and-pasting code,* *you could download this [R script - TBA](TBA) with today's code.*
+*If you plan to just listen during the first part,* *you can wait until the Breakout Rooms to do the following.* *Also, instead of copying-and-pasting code,* *you could download this [R script](https://raw.githubusercontent.com/biodash/biodash.github.io/master/content/codeclub/S03E02_anova/anova.Rmd)* *with today's code.*

 -   Open a new R script in RStudio (`File` => `New File` => `R Script`)